parsifal-47/sisal-is/overview.md

 ## Interaction with external world

-Sisal program is interacting by getting values as input arguments, streams should be used in of case interactive application.
-Please refer to specific interpreter or compiler for details.
+Sisal program is getting values as input arguments, streams should be used in of case interactive application.
+Please refer to specific interpreter or compiler for the details.